 The County derives its revenues from a variety of sources.
 The largest of these are the sales tax, the property tax, federal and State aid and departmental revenues.
-Figure 3 shows Major Operating Funds revenues.
+Figure 3 shows Major Operating Funds' revenues.
+All 2007 amounts are unaudited.

-FIGURE 3 MAJOR OPERATING FUNDS REVENUES
+FIGURE 3 REVENUES (MAJOR OPERATING FUNDS)